Answer: Teaching and examinations that are normally campus-based will instead be net-based and “blended” this autumn 2021.

 The Programme Coordinator and the Examiner currently have extra authority to diverge from the formal programme syllabus and course syllabus and, in consultation with the Head of School (akademichef), to make decisions on changes to forms of examination and forms of study for a programme/course.

-Read more about changing forms of examination/study on Du&ja (in Swedish)
+Read more about changing forms of examination/study (Staff Pages/Du&ja.
+In Swedish.)

 When possible and the course allows for it, the recommendation is that students study from home.

 Read more about plans to return to the workplace and teaching on campus (Staff Pages/Du&ja)

 Answer: The Vice-Chancellor has made the decision that changes may be made to forms of education and/or examination formats.
 The Programme Coordinator (Programansvarig) and the Examiner (Examinator) have temporary permission to diverge from official programme syllabi and course syllabi in consultation with the Head of School (Akademichef).
 They can decide on changed forms of education and examination formats for course(s)/programme(s).

 You can find information about procedures under the heading Nyheter on Du&ja "Möjlighet att ändra utbildning- och/eller examinationsform".
 Administrative Assistants (Akademisekreterare) also have this information.
 Course Coordinators and teachers can contact the Support Café for assistance with the transition: samtal.du.se.
 Evening hours remain in place: du-se.zoom.us/my/supportcafe.

 Advice for online teaching can be found on the Undervisningsstöd webpage.